paulin-crtn/ans-saa/README.md

 ## 🌎 Static Website Hosting

 It is possible to host HTML documents to a S3 bucket, turning S3 into a static website host.
 The main file, most likely `index.html`, will be accessible via an endpoint (the address depends on the region and bucket name).
 Custom domain is doable with R53, but only if the bucket name matches the domain name.
+An error document is also required.

 S3 hosting can be useful for: